Marap59/ue-a-practices-guide/README.md

 |Render Target|RT|||
 |Cube Render Target|RT|||
 |Texture Light Profile|TLP|||

-\
-\
-For textures that include multiple layers of texture data, it is common to stack the suffixes together into one.
+For textures that include multiple layers of texture data, _it is common to stack the suffixes together into one_.
 There’s no strict ideal order to follow, so I recommend deciding on a consistent style in advance.
 If you’re working with a team, be sure to discuss and agree on this order together.

 ### 2.2.6.
 Miscellaneous